UniversalDataTool/udt-format/interfaces/data_entry.md

-# Data Collection
+# Data Entry

-The `data_collection` interface allows you to collect data using a form.
+The `data_entry` interface allows you to collect data using a form.
 It's ideal for many data entry, classification or research purposes.

 * Markdown description containing images, links or instructions.
 Per-task and/or universal description.
 * Create a custom `surveyjs` JSON file.
 [This tool is very helpful](https://surveyjs.io/create-survey/).